HegemanLab/galaxy-tardis/README.md

 ## TL;DR

-For a quick start with minimal reading, got to [https://hegemanlab.github.io/galaxy-tardis/tardis-intro.html#tldr--part-1-build-the-tardis](https://hegemanlab.github.io/galaxy-tardis/tardis-intro.html#tldr--part-1-build-the-tardis).
+For a quick DEMO with minimal reading, look at the first lines of the comment at the head of the [`restore_example/DEMO` script](https://github.com/HegemanLab/galaxy-tardis/blob/master/restore_example/DEMO), which assumes, at a minimum, significant familiarity with:
+- bash
+- docker
+- docker-compose
+- S3
+- s3cmd
+- docker-galaxy-stable

+I have not yet linked these because I do not want to give the impression that reading a few links is a substitute for significant experience.

 ## Usage